 It’s 8pm on Friday evening.
 You’re halfway through the experiment you had to restart because you forgot to add a crucial control sample in the first assay.
 You forgot to add the control in the first place because you’re extremely stressed.
 You’re stressed because you need to finalise a grant submission that you already worry isn’t good enough, aren’t receiving enough support with and aren’t sure if it will actually be enough to apply for an assistant professorship.
 You hear the last of your colleagues’ laughter as they disappear off to the bar and you’re left alone in the lab.
 A weekend at the bench and your computer looms ahead.… Read More What is a postdoc?
 Finding answers amidst ambiguity – Part 1

 Can you imagine a lab where you feel part of a great team, where your PI makes you feel valued and, at the same time, motivates you and inspires you?
 Are you lucky enough to share your days with colleagues who are friendly, excited about their work and always happy to discuss or help?
-Do… Read More New blogger Ana Amaral: An academic saga in 3 chapters
+Do… Read More Meet with a blogger Ana Amaral: An academic saga in 3 chapters

 “You don’t want to have a publication in Science!?
 But that is everyone’s dream!” exclaimed another participant of a mentoring for early career researchers at my summer conference.
 For years, I was not able to say this out loud, but by now – a fourth year in my PhD – I got used to the shocked expression that usually follows my declaration.… Read More The wrong type of scientist?